DavesCodeMusings/raspberry-cobbler/FAQ.md

 One of the goals of this project is to be accessible to people getting started with embedded Linux.
 Cross-compiling for arm CPU architecture can be challenging enough.
 Adding a different C library on top would only increase the complexity further.
 Static linking everything with glibc only consumes about 40M of space.
 Even on an 8G microSD card, this is a trivial amount of storage.

 ## What about Samba for DIY Network Attached Storage (NAS)?
-If you can compile statically-linked Samba using an arm64 Ubuntu machine, let me know how you did it.
+If you can compile Samba using an arm64 Ubuntu machine, let me know how you did it.
 I will create a GitHub action to automate the build.

 ## What about wifi networking?
 It's getting there.
 I have a wpa_supplicant arm64 build available, but I haven't written up instructions for getting the _wlan0_ interface to appear.
 For now, see https://raspberrypi.stackexchange.com/questions/153914/pi3s-wlan0-not-available-to-configure-in-custom-built-os for some hints.